About landing page requirements for Shopping ads

 linkattribute to use separate landing pages for mobile devices.
 Learn more about the

-- Track traffic from Google Shopping with the
+- Track traffic from your Shopping ads with the

 adwords_redirectattribute and AdWords tracking templates